Allynated/sharpclicks/README.md

 SharpClicks is a CPS based autoclicker using rust to achieve accurate clicks.

-Currently in testing, so not as accurate as you'd like but pretty close!
+Currently in testing, so please report any bugs!

 You do need rust installed for this to work, so download [rust](https://rustup.rs) first before downloading this.